Introduction to PostgreSQL For Loop

 Copy and paste the above code in your PostgreSQL /psql command prompt to create a function named displayRowValues that will return the value and print the notice for each row of the array passed the function while calling it.

-If the function is created successfully, then the CREATE FUNCTION will be displayed after you copy and paste and fire the above function definition.
+If you successfully create the function, PostgreSQL will display the CREATE FUNCTION statement after you copy and paste the above function definition and execute it.
 Now for calling the displayRowValues(), we will have to pass a parameter which should be an array.
 We will pass an array that will have the following values –

 which in graphical form is as follows –

 The RAISE NOTICE ‘The Row Value is = %’, sampleArray; statement will execute for each row of the array that we have passed, and the notice for each row will be printed.
 Hence, the output of the above query statement will be as follows.